BEAST2-Dev/hmc/_pages/hmc/birthRate/minordimension.md

 ---
 layout: site
-title: BEAST 2 Help Me Choose birth Rate minordimension
+title: BEAST 2 Help Me Choose Birth rate -- minordimension
 tags: []
 ---

-## birth Rate minordimension
+## Birth rate -- minordimension

-minor-dimension when the parameter is interpreted as a matrix (default 1)
+Minor-dimension when the parameter is interpreted as a matrix (default 1).
+Should be kept at 1 for this parameter.